 As a whole, ActiveCampaign offers a solid landing page builder for creating attractive landing pages without too much difficulty.
 For sure, it may not be as full-featured as dedicated landing page builders.
 However, ActiveCampaign’s web personalization and site tracking features mean that you can still do some pretty advanced things with your landing pages.

-If you already use ActiveCampaign (especially as a Plus plan user or up), we’d recommend tapping into its landing page builder.
+If you already use ActiveCampaign (especially as a Marketing Plus plan user or up), we’d recommend tapping into its landing page builder.
 After all, you’ll be able to integrate your ActiveCampaign pages directly with your existing customer experience automations to build complete sales funnels.

 >You can get started with ActiveCampaign here.